trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-Finally, change the view to a generic one and do a `if...else` on `viewName` argument
+11. Change the view to a generic one and do a `if...else` on `viewName` argument

 ```ligolang
 @view